Queen Elizabeth II dies aged 96

 Official mourning

-Television and radio stations interrupted regular programming to broadcast the news, with long-rehearsed special schedules set in place to remember her long life and reign.#photo2
+Television and radio stations interrupted regular programming to broadcast the news, with long-rehearsed special schedules set in place to remember her long life and reign.

 The national anthem, "God Save the Queen", was played.
 Flags were lowered and church bells tolled to remember a woman once described as the "last global monarch".